smturro2/personal-site/README.md

 ## Troubleshooting

-Note after 6 years of python development: Ahh... the hell of trying to set up python for the first time...
+Note(after 6 years of python development): Ahh... the hell of trying to set up python for the first time...

 - *'py' is not recognized*.
   - Depending on how you downloaded python your PATH variable for python (the _py_ in this walkthrough) may be diffrent.